cunnane/xloil/README.md

 xlOil
 =====

-xlOil is a framework for building Excel language bindings.
-That is, a way to write functions in a language of your choice and have them appear in Excel as worksheet functions and macros.
+xlOil provides framework for interacting with Excel in different programming languages.
+It gives a way to write functions in a language and have them appear in Excel as worksheet functions or macros or have them control GUI elements.
+For example, the Python bindings can replace VBA in almost all use cases and even provide functionality not available from VBA.

-xlOil is designed to have very low overheads when calling your own worksheet functions.
+xlOil is designed to have very low overheads when calling your worksheet functions.

 xlOil supports different languages via plugins.
 The languages currently